AlexandraPuchko/CSCI571-Machine-Learning/README.md

 1. The mode of operation (exactly one of -train, -pred or -eval)
 * If training mode
 ag -train is present, it should be immediately followed by:
-(a) The input feature le x.txt.
+(a) The input feature file x.txt.
 This contains one line per datapoint in your training set; each line consists of D space-delimited numbers, printed in decimal notation (D is the dimensionality of the input feature vector x).
 (b) The target file y.txt.
 This contains one line per datapoint in your training